Breaking the Bronco Notebook

 Name and Address

-As you come to rely on your notebook, you need to brand your wild Moleskine (or other brand) so it can be returned if lost or appropriated.
+As you come to rely on your notebook, you need to brand your wild Moleskine (or alternative brand) so it can be returned if lost or appropriated.
 Many users also add a reward poster (or a message) in the front cover for its return, posting a bounty of a free, blank Moleskine or a $5 or $10 gift card to Starbucks or Dunkin’ Donuts (just in case doing the right thing isn’t enough of a reward).

 Many writers have mentioned using a silver-colored Sharpie® pen for marking the spines to identify your notebooks.
 A Wite-Out® or Liquid Paper® pen might also work.
 You can mark dates, volumes for archiving or use unique icons for artwork or travel notebooks.